ganhuang/cfn-workshop-labs/lab-quiz/README.md

 + Prevent further updates to the ECS cluster

 **Bonus** (10'):
 + Use [nested stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) to spin up the ECS cluster.
+(Create a root stack on top of the ECS cluster stack.)